How to Calculate Your Risk of Loose Skin Before Starting GLP-1

 Editorial note

-Reviewed for clarity on March 6, 2026.
+Reviewed by the WellCalcs editorial team for clarity on June 1, 2026.
 This article is educational only and does not replace medical advice, diagnosis, treatment, or medication instructions.
 Read the full medical disclaimer.

 People usually whisper this question instead of asking it directly: if I lose a lot of weight on a GLP-1, how likely am I to end up dealing with loose skin?
 It is a fair question, and it is better to think about it before treatment than after the mirror starts surprising you.